-There are new ways of getting into the city with new cycle paths, new pedestrian crossings and bus routes adding to the vibrancy of our city.
+There are new ways of getting around with new cycle paths, pedestrian crossings and bus routes adding to the vibrancy of our city.

 With an increase in the number of people choosing to cycle to get around, awareness, respect and courtesy are key behaviours that will help people get where they’re going safely.

 Here are a few general tips to help things go smoothly:

 - Take care when merging, signalling your intention to merge where possible